Exawind/amr-wind-frontend/postproengine/doc/openfast.md

-  vars                : Variables to extract from the openfast file (Required) extension           : The extension to use for the csv files (Optional, Default: '.csv') output_dir          : Directory to save results (Optional, Default: './')
+  vars                : Variables to extract from the openfast file (Required) extension           : The extension to use for the csv files (Optional, Default: '.csv') output_dir          : Directory to save results (Optional, Default: './') useregex            : Use regex expansion in vars list (Optional, Default: False)
 ```

 ## Actions: